Alphabet names board veteran as chairman to succeed Schmidt

-SAN FRANCISCO, Feb 1 (Reuters) - Google parent Alphabet Inc replaced long-time Executive Chairman Eric Schmidt with board veteran John Hennessy, a former Stanford University president and one of search engine company’s first users, it said in a regulatory filing on Thursday.
+SAN FRANCISCO (Reuters) - Google parent Alphabet Inc replaced long-time Executive Chairman Eric Schmidt with board veteran John Hennessy, a former Stanford University president and one of search engine company’s first users, it said in a regulatory filing on Thursday.

 Hennessy, 65, a computer scientist with expertise in chip design and deep connections in Silicon Valley, joined Google’s board in 2004 months before the company went public.
 He was dean of Stanford’s engineering school when students Sergey Brin and Larry Page developed Google and was an early tester of their technology.
 Hennessy will be non-executive chairman, unlike Schmidt, who was an Alphabet employee.